PerfectGym/developer/content/appendix/datatypes/fee.md

 # Fee

-Represents a fee and is used accress all PerfectGym API.
+Represents a fee and is used across all all PerfectGym API.

 ## Fee properties